These Liverpool fans convinced Philippe Coutinho is returning after 'coming back' post

 Some Liverpool supporters are extremely excited after former star Philippe Coutinho posted a cryptic post on his Instagram story, captioned with ‘coming back’.

-The Brazilian left the Merseyside outfit for Barcelona January 2018 in a mammoth deal worth up to £142m, as per BBC Sport, the ace’s dream move has actually turned out to be a nightmare though.
+The Brazilian left the Merseyside outfit for Barcelona January 2018 in a mammoth deal worth up to £142m, as per BBC Sport, but the ace’s dream move has actually turned out to be a nightmare.

+MORE: Liverpool ready to offer £90million for potential forward transfer to replace Mohamed Salah

 Coutinho’s post is certainly somewhat out of the blue, the ace has spent the season on loan with German giants Bayern Munich after his disappointing spell with the Blaugrana.

+There have recently been rumours, however, that Coutinho wants a move back to Anfield, as per Kevin Palmer, with Roberto Firmino even liking a social media post reporting the story.

-The attacking midfielder could just be on the way back to Catalonia – or Bavaria for that matter.
+As seen in the picture below, the attacking midfielder could just be on the way back to Catalonia – or Bavaria for that matter, but the ‘coming back’ caption has sparked something of a response from a number of LFC supporters.

 Here’s what some Liverpool supporters made of the post: